 Stay away from acne-fighting ingredients like salicylic acid until your skin barrier repairs itself.
 Cleansing is an important step in your skincare regimen, but using something gentle is key.
 Our Face Foam uses apple cider vinegar and white willow bark to gently cleanse the face without stripping away natural oils.

 The good news is it’s possible to strengthen your skin barrier and get your skin glowing again with just a few changes.

 Along with loading your beauty regimen with skin-benefiting superfood ingredients, make sure to take preventative measures with your skin health.
 If you are going to be out in the sun, look for products with sun protective oils and minerals.
-Remember that even on a cloudy day when it's not hot and sunny, your skin is still susceptible to damage from UVA and UVB.
+Remember that even on a cloudy day when it's not hot and sunny, your skin is still susceptible to damage from UVA and UVB rays.

 Using the right mix of products will help keep your skin barrier strong and your face glowing.